What To Do When He Doesn’t Text Back

 He seems to like you.

 You text him.

 He doesn’t text you.

 It may seem like a minor point, but in the first few weeks of dating, these minor interactions matter.
 Men read these subtle situations and without knowing it, sense how you value yourself and what priority you are making them.

 Texting has been around a long time and has changed the way men and women interact.
 It’s taken flirting to a new level of convenience, something you can do at any time of the day or night.
 The problem is, the extra availability has given us has added a level of expectation (and subsequent overthinking) that never used to be there.

-Before text, if you went a day without hear from him, that was… normal.
+Before text, if you went a day without hearing from him, that was… normal.